-OpenID is only available to new instances of Matillion ETL—version 1.47 and later as launched from the marketplace—and may not appear for older instances or ones that have undergone an in-place upgrade.
+OpenID is only available to instances of Matillion ETL running version 1.47 or later and may not appear for older instances or instances that have undergone an in-place upgrade.

-If you do not see the OpenID tab, but are on Tomcat v8.5.51 or later and the latest Matillion ETL version, this may be remedied by adding ENABLE_OPENID=true to the emerald.properties file on your instance.
+If you do not see the OpenID tab in your Matillion ETL instance, but you are running Tomcat v8.5.51 and the latest version of Matillion ETL, this may be remedied by adding ENABLE_OPENID=true to the emerald.properties file in the instance's file system.